MaatheusGois/GelaMais/README.md

 ### Installing

-The server is written in Django and is  placed on `server/` folder.
-Follow this steps to setup the server:
 Para rodar o servidor precisamos entrar na pasta que contém o arquivo `package.json`.
 1. Instalando as dependências do NodeJS: